 *Additional fees may apply.

-Finland is the home of many world-class brands and innovations such as well-known mobile games, Kone elevators, Fazer Chocolate, Marimekko Design and Moomin Characters.
+Finland is the home of many world-class brands and innovations such as well-known mobile games, Kone, Fazer, Marimekko Design and Moomin Characters.
 The program includes visits to several Finnish corporations and start-ups.
 The tour to Fazer will be conducted under the guidance of a Fazer Guide.
 The exhibition introduces Fazer’s activities, long history, stories, a wide range of products, corporate responsibility and innovations.

 In addition to the show tour, you will have a chance to compare the tastes of different types of chocolate.